Building Gauteng (2020)

 As GCRO’s November 2015 map of the month shows, urban land cover in the province has grown substantially in the last quarter of a century, and that it is set to grow a great deal more.
 Furthermore there has been extensive densification on existing urban land cover (Todes, Harrison and Weakley 2015).
 Across the province, an enormous amount of construction is under way, including major projects at Modderfontein, Waterfall and Steyn city; dozens of planned mega human settlements; vertical constructions in Sandton, Illovo, Rosebank and elsewhere; and cluster housing in the belt north west of Randburg through to south east Pretoria.
 In informal settlements and in state-sponsored human settlements, there is extensive self-built accommodation in the form of back-yard rooms, back-yard shacks and standalone shacks.

-The ‘Building Gauteng’ project complements ‘Spatial Imaginaries’ – a GCRO project which began in 2015 and which examines some of the representational and symbolic aspects of space making in Gauteng.
-‘Building Gauteng’ examines a more material set of considerations including an understanding of various actors and role players in the state, landowners, developers, construction firms, and labour.
+The ‘Building Gauteng’ project complemented ‘Spatial Imaginaries’ – a GCRO project which began in 2015 and which examines some of the representational and symbolic aspects of space making in Gauteng.
+‘Building Gauteng’ examined a more material set of considerations including an understanding of various actors and role players in the state, landowners, developers, construction firms, and labour.

 The major activity within this project for 2016-2017 was the organisation of a two day workshop from 25 to 27 July 2016, on the theme ‘Understanding the role of urban developers’.
 Around 50 people attended, including city and provincial officials, developers, researchers and other interested stakeholders.
 The meeting was divided into two parts.
 Half a day was devoted on an ‘Urban Lab’ which is part of a monthly series organised by the Wits South African Research Chair in Spatial Analysis and City Planning.
 The intention of this series is to allow for City of Johannesburg officials to engage with key stakeholders on specific themes.
 For this particular urban lab, city officials presented the Spatial Development Framework and several developers responded.
 The discussion brought to light some of the key differences between city officials who are concerned about urban sprawl and developers working on the periphery of the city.